RomanShmandrovskyi/skyronic-TAF/README.md

 Usage of `--headless` and `--no-exit` flags at the same time no make any sense.

 To stop `no-exit` mode - press `Ctrl+c` shortcut  in terminal.

+## Testing of responsive websites
+To test the same UI in different resolutions, we need:
+1. At first, specify how different it is on different devices (tablets, leptops, phones).
+2. Investigate how much DOM tree will be transformed, after screen rosolution will be changed:
+   - DOM tree is the same, but in some way using JS on frontend was changed: one columns -> two columns, images resolution was reduced, like a size of text.
+In this way will be OK to use the same TAF for testing without any changes (it is possible to use some additional methods to scroll to some elements, like `scrollIntoView()`, and so on);
+   - DOM tree is the same but with some rerendered components like: hide nav bar to burger menu, hide left menu to a single column and so on.
+It still will be OK to use the same TAF, but must add some new component objects to represent them on minimised screen resolution;
+   - DOM tree is fully different and stored on separated host (like `someService.com` -> `m.someService.com`).
+In this case the best practice will be to create a fully new TAF to provide testing on lower resolution.